 In addition to the overall recommendations in the book, here are five recommendations that are missing in some of the other diets to control SIBO and limit symptoms:

-- Limit rice containing amylose starch – high FP.
-Low amylose rices (such as Asian glutinous or sticky rice) are safe for gut issues.
+- Limit high amylose rices – high FP.
+There are lower amylose rice available that are safe for gut issues.

-- Limit tubers containing amylose starch – high FP.
-There are other low FP tubers such as parsnips, Pontiac potatoes, celery root and daikon.
+- Limit high amylose tubers – high FP.
+There are other low FP tubers such as parsnips, and several potato varieties available.

 - Limit sucrose and high fructose fruits – high FP.
-Low FP fruits include watermelon, strawberries, cantaloupe, dates, pineapple and peaches.
-Consume other fruits, such as pears, apples, oranges and bananas as single slices or small wedges.
-Low FP sweeteners include glucose, maltose, Splenda and alcohol free Stevia.
+These can be substituted with many Low FP fruits such as strawberries, cantaloupe, and others.
+Consume other (high FP) fruits, such as apples and bananas as small wedges or single slices.
+Switch out high FP sucrose with Low FP sweeteners such as dextrose, erythritol (the one safe sugar alcohol) etc.

-- Limit dairy with lactose – high FP.
-Acceptable are heavy and light cream, fermented dairy products including plain yogurt and cheeses.
+- Limit dairy with excess lactose – high FP.
+Acceptable alternatives include cream and a variety of fermented dairy products.

-- Limit fiber and sugar alcohols which are poorly digested yet fermentable potentially driving SIBO and symptoms.
+- Limit fiber and sugar alcohols (except erythritol) which are poorly digested yet fermentable potentially driving SIBO and symptoms.

 Note: Some low FP starchy vegetables, while gut friendly, are higher in carbs.
 Use your judgment and limit your overall carb levels to avoid metabolic complications from high blood sugar, such as diabetes, obesity and cardiovascular health.